Skip to main content

 To reverse a U.S. ACH debit, you must initiate a U.S. ACH credit with the following requirements:

-• Add value "REVERSAL" within paymentTypeInformation.categoryPurpose.proprietary with the same endToEndId of the payment you want to reverse.
+• Add value REVERSAL within paymentTypeInformation.categoryPurpose.proprietary with the same endToEndId of the payment you want to reverse.

 • An original transaction was already submitted via API with the same endToEndId of the reversal being requested.